leeleonard936/C4Atechnical-assessment/devlog/DevLog.md

 I plan to do all 4 of the front end tasks

-Unfortunately I can't get the reroute to work
+Unfortunately I can't get the error popup to work for the first task

 ## Installs
 installed angular material to make building the front end easier